cchauve/AGO-pipeline/doc/manual.md

 ## Overview

-AGO is a suite of python scripts, aimed at implementing phylogenomics pipelines for reconstructing ancestral gene orders in a phylogenetic context, from extant gene orders, gene families and gene sequence data.
+AGO is a suite of python scripts, aimed at implementing phylogenomics pipelines for reconstructing ancestral syntenies and gene orders in a phylogenetic context, from extant gene orders, gene families and gene sequence data.